Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Abstract

 \section{Abstract}

 We propose a collision model to investigate the information dynamics of a system coupled to an environment with varying degrees of non-Markovianity.
 We control the degree of non-Markovianity by applying a depolarising channel to a fixed and rigid reservoir of qubits.
-We characterise the effect of the depolarising channel and apply the model to study the coherent transport of an excitation on a chain of three interacting qubits.
-We show how the system-environment coupling strength and the degree of non-Markovianity affect the process.
-Interestingly, in some cases a Markovian environment is preferable to enhance the coherent transport of the excitation.
+We characterise the effect of the depolarising channel and apply the model to study the coherent transport of {information} on a chain of three interacting qubits.
+We show how the system-environment coupling {probability} and the degree of non-Markovianity affect the process.
+Interestingly, in some cases a Markovian environment is preferable to {reduce information loss and} enhance the {coherent transport}.